rudbeckia dyeing yellow flower

 Here’s a plant color experiment that took me by surprise!
 And a nice surprise.
 I’ve been very reluctant to tell you about it, because unlike others like avocado or turmeric, the plant I’ve been experimenting with isn’t very recommendable.
 But the resulting color was so pretty and apparently solid that I couldn’t keep it to … Read more

-several wool skiens dyed naturally without alum
+several wool skeins dyed naturally without alum

 Botanical color chart